mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity.
 * Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:
   * All fields should be standardized to the most appropriate data type \(Date, String, etc.\)
-  * Reconcile names to an external authority if possible.

   * Separation into multiple csv files for more specific analysis.
   * Any approaches for standardizing the content of the fields \(LastName, FirstName or First, Last; separating or combining fields\).
   * List of cleanup steps taken in OpenRefine or Excel.